There are many options for contraception available in the UK. You can find out more about these at the fpa website.

 Dr Cornell, Sister Ruth Varley and Nurse Hanna Smith are trained in the fitting and removal of contraceptive implants.
 Please phone or ask at reception for an appointment for an implant assessment where they will counsel you further and arrange an appointment for insertion.

 Once you are established on a pill, you will be asked to attend at least annually for a pill review which involves checking your blood pressure and reviewing your health to ensure that the pill continues to be the best option for you.
 All our nurses are able to do these checks for you.

 The depo-provera contraceptive injection is given every 12 weeks.
-If you have not previously had this form of contraception from us, we ask that you make an appointment with a doctor to start it.
+If you have not previously had this form of contraception from us, we ask that you make an appointment with a doctor or Sister Hanna Smith to start it.
 Our nursing staff are able to give all subsequent injections.
 The person who gives you the injection will give you a date for your next injection and it is important you record this and make your appointment in advance to prevent a risk of pregnancy.